 - Building a business case - guidance on some key aspects of putting forward an idea as a formal proposition

 - The Public Sector Innovation Network – the network includes other public servants, interested academics, and select practitioners.
-The network has access to a Govdex (online collaboration) community where members can ask each other questions
+The network has access to a Yammer Group (online collaboration) where Government employee members can ask each other questions, share innovation stories, and collaborate on user-centred design approaches to policy design and service delivery.

-- Blog posts – the blog includes posts on a wide range of subjects and includes news on innovation developments.
-These may be of interest or help
+- Blog posts – the blog includes posts on a wide range of subjects and innovation events.